hpc/hypnotoad/README.md

 included with datamodel.py for more information on creating a new data model type.

-After one or more data models are specified, the data is passed to scheduler.py. scheduler.py is an abstraction for outputing to a specific scheduler's configuration file format.
-Currently, only moab is supported.
-See scheduler.py and the moab.py scheduler plugin as an example of how to create output for a different scheduler type.
+After one or more data models are specified, the data is passed to action.py. action.py is an abstraction for outputing to a specific application based on that application's requirements.
+See action.py and the moab_plugin.py action plugin as an example of how to create action plugins for various applications.

-Scheduler Little Language
+Hypnotoad Little Language
 -------------------------
-This is a draft of the attributes contained in the data that datamodel plugins will send to scheduler plugins.
+This is a draft of the attributes contained in the data that datamodel plugins will send to action plugins.
 This document is subject to drastically change as the initial model is implemented.
 Relationships between bullet points and sub-bullet points are simply nested dictionaries with no cycles allowed.